OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 The final step is to assign unique, stable identifiers to nodes.
 As before, some identifiers are assigned on an ad hoc basis.
-Then, automated identifier assignment is done by aligning the previous version of OTT to the new union taxonomy.
+Then, automated identifier assignment is done by aligning the previous version of OTT to the new taxonomy.
 Additional candidates are found by comparing node identifiers used in source taxonomies to source taxonomy node identifiers stored in the previous OTT version.
-After transferring identifiers of aligned nodes, any remaining union nodes are given newly 'minted' identifiers.
+After transferring identifiers of aligned nodes, any remaining workspace nodes are given newly 'minted' identifiers.

 The previous OTT version is not merged into the new version; the alignment is only for the purpose of assigning identifiers.
-Therefore, if every taxon record giving rise to a particular union node is deleted from the sources, the union node is automatically omitted from OTT.
+Therefore, if every taxon record giving rise to a particular workspace node is deleted from the sources, the workspace node is automatically omitted from OTT.